The MGA With An Attitude

 AFTERMARKET FUEL PUMP -- FP-201

-FP-201 is a quick course for installation of an aftermarket fuel pump for emergency use (or permanent use).
+Here we have an aftermarket fuel pump for emergency use (or permanent installation).

 I find this little jewel to be a wonderful substitute for the original fuel pump on my MG.
 Without the end fittings it will just about fit in your pocket, so it's easy to pack as a spare part for a road trip.
 Two pigtail lead wires allows choice of polarity.
 Female threaded pipe ports on the ends allows choice of connection fittings.
-Parts supplied with the pump usually include a large "P" shaped band clamp to mount it with one bolt, the small inlet filter shown (but not the elbow fittings), a pair of 5/16" hose barbs, a couple short pieces of 5/16" hose, four hose clamps, and a couple of crimp type wire butt connectors.
+Parts supplied with the pump include a large "P" shaped band clamp to mount it with one bolt, a pair of 5/16" hose barbs, a couple short pieces of 5/16" hose, four hose clamps, and a couple of crimp type wire butt connectors.
+The small inlet filter shown may or may not be included with pump, but instructions do "demand" that you should install a filter on the inlet side.
+The elbow fittings and rubber connector are my addition.
 It is electronic construction with just one moving part and a pair of check valves.
 In operation it runs (oscillates) continuously, and when the pressure comes up it goes from quiet to quieter.
 You have to listen carefully to hear it when you turn the ignition on.
 It is nearly inaudible with the pressure up even before you start your engine.

 Depending on where you want to mount this in your car, you will likely need a couple feet of 5/16" fuel hose and a small tubing cutter.
-You remove the original fuel pump, cut the flared end fittings off the steel fuel lines as required, mount the new pump with one bolt, usually at the original pump mounting location, plumb it in with hoses and clamps, connect one wire to the original power wire in your car and the other lead to ground.
-Note, if you connect it with the wrong polarity it will run (audibly) but it will not pump.
+You remove the original fuel pump, cut the flared end fittings off the steel fuel lines as required, mount the new pump with one bolt, usually at the original pump mounting location.
+The pump will work in any orientation as long as the inlet is NOT higher than the outlet.
+Plumb it in with hoses and clamps, connect one wire to the original power wire in your car and the other lead to ground.
+Note, if you connect it with the wrong polarity it may run (audibly) but it will not pump.
+Or it may click once and not run.
+I had one that was connected with reverse polarity for 15 minutes, and it got hot to the touch but worked okay once the polrity was correced.
+In any case, inadvertent reverse polarity for a short time will not harm this pump.

 You can find fuel pumps like this with identical physical form but with very different pressure ratings.
 There is a low pressure unit good for our LBCs rated at 2.5-4.5 PSI and 30 GPH free flow.
 This is commonly touted as being "for imported cars".
 The next step up is 4-7 PSI and 35 GPH, commonly noted as "for American cars".
 If you get this unit you will likely need to install a pressure regulator along with it to satisfy the low pressure spec's of our LBC carburetors and avoid flooding and/or overflow of the float bowls.
 One to really avoid is the unit with 40 PSI output intended for use with fuel injection systems.
 These are available from a lot of different sources, like almost any auto parts store, but you have to pay attention to the part numbers and pressure ratings.
 I have so far run across the following sources, spec's and numbers: